-Default All setting will "look" at all device settings, and save and invoke all settings when the preset is invoked (loaded).
+Default All setting will "look" at all card settings and save all settings to the defined preset with no masking.

-Selecting a layer (in this example, "In Audio Routing") will set the preset to only "look at" and "touch" input audio routing settings and save these settings under the preset.
-When the preset is invoked (loaded), only the input audio routing layer is "touched".
+Selecting a layer (in the example, "In Audio Routing") will set the preset to only "look at" and "touch" audio routing settings and save these settings under the preset.
+When the preset is loaded (recalled), the card will only "touch" the audio routing layer.

-Example: Since EAS audio routing can be considered independent of scaler settings, if normal audio routing was set up with a particular scaler setting in effect, and at a later time EAS audio routing is desired to be saved as a preset, selecting In Audio Routing here limits preset-invoked changes to only the audio routing layer, "telling" the preset save/load to not concern itself with scaler settings.
-In this manner, when the EAS audio routing preset is invoked any scaler settings in effect will remain untouched, with only the input audio routing changes invoked.
+Example: Since EAS audio routing can be considered independent of video proc settings, if normal audio routing was set up with a particular video proc setting in effect, and at a later time EAS audio routing is desired to be saved and invoked as a preset, selecting In Audio Routing here tells the preset save and load to not concern itself with video proc settings.
+In this manner, any video proc settings in effect when the EAS preset is invoked will not affect any video proc settings that might be currently in effect.